Jeewes/SublimeDjangoTags/README.md

 Plugin only works in files using Django or Jinja syntax.

-### Add Keybinding
+### Keybinding

-Open your User Keybinding File and add the following keybinding to activate the toggle command in all file types:
+Package includes default keybinding to `ctrl+shift+.`.
+That means you can use `ctrl+shift+.` to create and toggle between Django template tags.

+You can also override the default binding and define your own shortcut by following the next example:

 ```json
   [